MicrosoftDocs/visualstudio-docs/docs/containers/container-build.md

 ::: moniker range=">=vs-2022"
 > [!NOTE]
 > This section describes how you can customize your Docker containers when you choose the Dockerfile container build type.
-If you are using the .NET SDK build type, the customization options are different, and the information in this article is not applicable.
+If you are using the .NET SDK build type, the customization options are different, and the information in this article isn't applicable.
+Instead, see [Containerize a .NET app with dotnet publish](/dotnet/core/docker/publish-as-container?pivots=dotnet-8-0).
 ::: moniker-end

 Dockerfiles created by Visual Studio for .NET Framework projects (and for .NET Core projects created with versions of Visual Studio prior to Visual Studio 2017 Update 4) aren't multistage Dockerfiles.
 The steps in these Dockerfiles don't compile your code.
 Instead, when Visual Studio builds a .NET Framework Dockerfile, it first compiles your project using MSBuild.
 When that succeeds, Visual Studio then builds the Dockerfile, which simply copies the build output from MSBuild into the resulting Docker image.
 Because the steps to compile your code aren't included in the Dockerfile, you can't build .NET Framework Dockerfiles using `docker build` from the command line.
 You should use MSBuild to build these projects.